In-person Professional Development Courses

 This course has been approved for 1.0 CM points toward RBP/CBSP recertification.
 ABSA International is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E.® Program.
 This course is approved for 7.5 P.A.C.E.® contact hours.

-Sunday, November 3, 2024, 8:00 AM – 5:00 PM
+Sunday, October 26, 2025, 8:00 AM – 5:00 PM

 In 2019, ISO published a new biorisk management standard that many biomedical research laboratories all over the world are adopting.
-This course will provide presentations, facilitated discussions and tools to introduce concepts related to biosecurity and biosafety (biorisk) management systems.
-Participants will learn in-depth both the theory of biorisk management (BRM) systems and how to use the new laboratory biorisk management framework ISO 35001 as a planning tool to map their existing management system to the new standard and identify and prioritize opportunities to improve their existing system using the new ISO standard.
-Using the ISO 35001 as a planning and mapping tool will enable institutions to effectively identify, assess, control, and monitor the laboratory biosafety and biosecurity risks associated with hazardous biological materials using the concept of continual improvement through the PDCA (Plan-Do-Check-Act) principle.
+This workshop will provide presentations, facilitated discussions, and tools to introduce concepts related to biosecurity and biosafety (biorisk) management systems.
+Attendees will gain a deep understanding of biorisk management (BRM) systems and learn to apply the ISO 35001 framework as a strategic planning tool.
+The course guides participants in mapping their current systems to the ISO standard, identifying gaps, and prioritizing improvements to enhance biosafety and biosecurity practices.
+Using the ISO 35001 as a planning and mapping tool, will enable institutions to effectively identify, assess, control, and monitor the laboratory biosafety and biosecurity risks associated with hazardous biological materials using the concept of continual improvement through the PDCA (Plan-Do-Check-Act) principle.

 Objectives: